Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 ### Unresolved Bugs
 It is worth noting that in Chrome on the iPhone mini 13 there is empty white space to the left and right of the screen on all of the web pages.
 ___
-### a note on deployed website

-_The three social links refresh the page instead of openning the desired website._

-_The contact form too does not link anywhere but will refresh the contact page.
-It will however ask for required fields to be complete before allowing to submit._
-___
 ## Deployment